BRING ME THE HEAD OF YURI GAGARIN

 Collaborators/Experts Reviews

-2 stars I'm not sure if this is an official release, but it sure is in all aspects only poor bootleg quality.
-I bought it only on basis of it's weird name and nice home-drawn fantasy cover picture, but the audio quality of the record was a big disappointment.
-The record levels have been too big for the loud noise, and sometimes it's difficult to hear what is going on.
-What's interesting about the show captured here is the big amount of ROBERT CALVERT's poems backed up with sonic ambience by the band.
-But for example when "Orgone Accumulator" kicked in, it took me over a minute to comprehend that the formless static fuzz was actually a song with a rhtyhm.
-So if you want decent live of this band from the 70's, stick to the "Space Ritual", but if you are a die-hard collector, you may want to check this out.
-But don't expect very much from it!
+2 stars I was not sure if this is an official release, but it surely is in all aspects done on very poor bootleg quality.
+I bought it only on basis of its weird name and really nice home-drawn fantasy-themed cover picture (not the one being presented on ProgArchives album page).
+The audio quality of the record was a big disappointment, and I admit the album has not offered much listening enjoyments, only residing as strange artifact in the record collection.
+The audio recording levels have been too big for the loud noise of the concert, and sometimes it is quite difficult to hear what is going on at the stage.
+What's interesting about the show captured here is the big amount of Robert Calvert's poems backed up with sonic ambience by the band.
+But for example when "Orgone Accumulator" kicked in, it took me over a minute to comprehend that the formless static fuzz was actually a song with a rhythm.
+So if you want decent live of this band from the 1970's, stick to the "Space Ritual" classic or some other release.
+If you are a die-hard collector, you may want to check this out, but don't expect very much from its quality.
+Quite funnily obscure album though.

 Latest members reviews